Researching Online Reptile Sellers

 Of course, most less known breeders are honest people, but you are taking some risk.

-Should you choose to venture beyond the walls of known reputation, here are some tips to consider to avoid the outright scam.
+Here are some tips to researching a seller and determining their reputation.
 There is no single rule and these factors should be considered all together.

 - How long ago did they join MorphMarket according to their Store Page?
 They could be new to our site, but that means there has been less time for others to report suspicious activity.

-- Do they have a history in our Ratings and Feedback system?
+- How are their MorphMarket Ratings?
 Visit the store's page on our site and follow the link to see their ratings.

 - How many positive versus negative experiences have been recorded?